Banayoyo: World War II

-During World War II, Banayoyo was once the seat of ongoing local Philippine Commonwealth Military and Ilocano Guerilla Resistance Outfit, under the command of Army Major Walter M. Cushing, a fearless American fighter.
-The closeness of the residents to the Guerilla Outfit by way of provisions and financial assistance irked the Japanese Imperial Army, who were then garrisoned at an old Sugar Central in nearby Bucong, a barrio of Candon.
-Angry patrols of the Japanese Imperial Army burned down some barrios of Banayoyo.
-Barangay Elefante, which was the bivouac area of the elements of the “M” Company, 121st Infantry Regiment, Philippine Commonwealth Army, USAFIP NL, suffered the worst atrocities.
+During World War II, Banayoyo was the seat of the local Philippine Commonwealth Military and Ilocano Guerilla Resistance Outfit under the command of Army Major Walter M. Cushing, a fearless American fighter.
+As the residents of the town supplied the outfit with provisions and financial assistance, the Japanese Imperial Army, who were then garrisoned at an old Sugar Central in nearby Bucong - a barrio of Candon - burned some of the barrios of Banayoyo down.
+Barangay Elefante, which was the bivouac area of the elements of “M” Company, 121st Infantry Regiment, Philippine Commonwealth Army, USAFIP NL, suffered the worst atrocities.
 On October 16, 1944, one half of the barrio was burned down and on November 14, 1944, the other half met the same fate.
 During the same dates, not only Elefante was set on fire but the whole town.
-The Banayoyo Catholic Church was not spared nor the Municipal Hall.
+Neither the Banayoyo Catholic Church nor the Municipal Hall were spared during these reprisals.

 Geography

-The municipality of Banayoyo is one of the 32 municipalities of Ilocos Sur.
-It is bounded on the south by the Bucong River, also called “Carayan a Bassit”; on the west by a small canal called “Calip”; on the east by the Cabcaburao Hills, and on the north by Bay-asan Hills.
-Municipalities abutting the town area are: on the east by Lidlidda; on the south by Candon; on the west by Santiago; and on the north by Burgos.
+The Municipality of Banayoyo is one of the 32 municipalities of Ilocos Sur.
+It is bounded to the south by the Bucong River, also called “Carayan a Bassit”; to the west by a small canal called “Calip”; to the east by the Cabcaburao Hills; and, to the north by Bay-asan Hills.
+The municipalities surrounding the town area are Lidlidda to the east, Candon to the south, Santiago to the west, and Burgos to the north.